XLSForm/xlsform.github.io/_sections/home-english.md

 XLSForm is a form standard created to help simplify the authoring of forms in Excel.
 Authoring is done in a human readable format using a familiar tool that almost everyone knows - Excel.
 XLSForms provide a practical standard for sharing and collaborating on authoring forms.
 They are simple to get started with but allow for the authoring of complex forms by someone familiar with the syntax described below.

-The XLSForm is then converted to an [ODK XForm](https://getodk.github.io/xforms-spec/), a popular open form standard, that allows you to author a form with complex functionality like skip logic in a consistent way across a number of web and mobile data collection platforms.
+The XLSForm is then converted to an [ODK XForm](https://getodk.github.io/xforms-spec/), a popular open form standard, that allows you to author a form with complex functionality, like skip logic, in a consistent way across a number of web and mobile data collection platforms.

 ## Basic format
 Each Excel workbook usually has two worksheets: **survey** and **choices**.
-A third optional worksheet called **settings** can add additional specifications to your form and is described below.
+A third optional worksheet, called **settings**, can add additional specifications to your form and is described [below](https://xlsform.org/en/#settings-worksheet).

 ### The survey worksheet
 This worksheet gives your form its overall structure and contains most of the content of the form.
 It contains the full list of questions and information about how they should appear in the form.
 Each row usually represents one question; however, there are certain other features described below that you can add to the form to improve the user experience.